 The full instrumental of this song, amongst other demos and outtakes from the Pump sessions, leaked in the late 1990s via bootlegs.
 The recording can still be easily found on the net.

 In 2008, an online vendor, SLCD, posted a CD of Aerosmith’s “Unreleased Tracks” selling for $500 and claimed that the CD had been provided by an ex-Geffen executive.
-The CD listed “Sniffin'” and it was the same instrumental take leaked years before (but with cleaner sound), it confirmed the alternate title and the apparent total lack of lyrics.
+The CD listed “Sniffin'” as the last track and it was the same instrumental that leaked years before (but with a cleaner sounding transfer), confirming the alternate title and the apparent lack of lyrics.